-The physical size and weight of the Canon 200D and the Panasonic G10 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Panasonic G10.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G10 is notably smaller (8 percent) than the Canon 200D.
 Moreover, the G10 is markedly lighter (14 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the G10 are weather-sealed.